-How many speak your own? languages different than How many are in than you? a different ethnic group
+How many are in a different ethnic group than you?

-All or almost all 20% All or almost all 27%
+All or almost all 27%

-About half 18% About half 21%
+About half 21%

-A few 33% A few 35%
+A few 35%

-None 13% None 7%
+None 7%

-DK/Refuse 16% DK/Refuse 10%
+DK/Refuse 10%

 Welcoming neighbourhoods

 It is important for us as a community foundation to understand the community we serve.
 That meant asking some difficult questions about how people really feel about different kinds of people moving into their neighbourhoods.
 Only by understanding these sentiments can we look for ways to build bridges between different types of residents.